simonrdavies/NapierOne/tutorials.md

 ![Image Types](img/graphics.jpg)

+Data set properties such as:
+- file size
+- entropy
+- file contents
+- compression/encoding efficiency
-Data set properties such as file size, entropy, file contents and compression efficiency can then be analysed for each of the archiving techniques.
+can then be analysed for each of the archiving techniques.